Italy, the Deep South & Sicily Tour

 Today we visit the fishing port of Sciacca, on Sicily’s south coast.
 Earlier that day restaurant owner Vittorio (known locally as the ‘wild boar’) will have been down at the fish market selecting seafood and fish for his beachside restaurant down the road in Porto Palo.
 And that’s where we go for a leisurely lunch.
 Featured in the acclaimed BBC2 series ‘Sicily Unpacked’, Michelin master chef Giorgio Locatelli enthuses over Vittorio’s simple cooking style – nothing fancy, but so memorable!

-Day 14: Erice and temple ruins at Segesta
+Day 14: Temple ruins at Segesta and Erice

 Day 15: Zingaro marine nature reserve cruise